drduh/macOS-Security-and-Privacy-Guide/README.md

 See `man 4 random` for more information.

 The PRNG can be manually seeded with entropy by writing to /dev/random **before** enabling Filevault 2.
-This can be done by simply using the Mac for a little while before activate Filevault 2.
+This can be done by simply using the Mac for a little while before activating Filevault 2.

 Enable Filevault with `sudo fdesetup enable` or using **System Preferences** and reboot.